FAQs

 Sorry, due to safety reasons only those with a valid Festival Campground wristband can enter the Festival Campground.

 Quiet camping is a bit further away from the Festival site and offers a great experience with plenty of shade, shelters with running water and flush toilets.
 It’s a quiet environment to ensure a good night’s sleep.
-There is a free shuttle to the Festival site every 30 minutes.
+There is a free shuttle to the Festival site every 30 minutes (it is not accessible).
 Thousands of festivalgoers camp there every year – and they love it!
-Quiet Campground Box Office will open at 8:00 AM on Wednesday morning.
+Quiet Campground Box Office will open at 12:00 PM on Wednesday.

 Yes, we offer unserviced RV/trailer camping in a specific area in both of our campgrounds.
 Due to the popularity of the RV/trailer camping sections, you must purchase an RV/trailer permit in advance to ensure you will get a spot when you arrive.